Kitware/CMake/Help/command/target_link_libraries.rst

   in the :prop_gbl:`DEBUG_CONFIGURATIONS` global property if it is set).
   The ``optimized`` keyword corresponds to all other configurations.
 The ``general`` keyword corresponds to all configurations, and is purely optional.
-Higher granularity may be achieved for per-configuration rules by creating and linking to
-  :ref:`IMPORTED library targets <Imported Targets>`.
 These keywords are interpreted immediately by this command and therefore have no special meaning when produced by a generator expression.

+  Alternatively, generator expressions like :genex:`$<CONFIG>` provide finer per-configuration linking of ``<item>``.
+For a more structured approach, higher granularity can be achieved by creating and linking to :ref:`IMPORTED library targets <Imported Targets>` with the :prop_tgt:`IMPORTED_CONFIGURATIONS` property set, particularly in find modules.

 Items containing ``::``, such as ``Foo::Bar``, are assumed to be :ref:`IMPORTED <Imported Targets>` or :ref:`ALIAS <Alias Targets>` library